 Individuals readmitted must meet standards required of the course/program in which they are to be enrolled.
-Readmitted students will pay tuition and fees according to the current tuition and fee schedule, participate in orientation and meet all current College and program enrollment requirements per the current Cabarrus College Catalog.
+Readmitted students will pay tuition and fees according to the current tuition and fee schedule, participate in orientation and meet all current College and program enrollment requirements as well as immunization requirements, per the current Cabarrus College Catalog.